xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 {: .notice--success}

 Woah! but wait.
 Not everyone is comfortable dealing with code while documenting.
-&nbsp;
 And really? git workflows each time you need to push a document?
 &nbsp;
 Is there an easier way?
 &nbsp;
 Read on.